Psalm 45 & Proverbs 14

 I don’t even remember the conversation but I said something and the ladies laughed.
 Then, from across the room, this woman who was in her bed looked over at me.
-I could see her eyes narrowed towards my direction.
+I could see her eyes narrowed in my direction.
 She was not mean, hateful, or rude when she spoke.
 Yet, what she said pierced me.

-She looked at me and said “You use laughter and humor to mask your pain.”
+She looked at me and said, “You use laughter and humor to mask your pain.”
 I just looked at her and I could not speak.
 No words exited my mouth.
 Yet, my brain was going a thousand miles a second.
 It was swirling around with words bopping around in my head.
 “How does she *see* me?
 Does she know me?
 How did she know that?
 Who is this person?
 I have got to get away from her…she *sees* me.”

 She was Right